 This phase I trial studies the side effects and the best dose of viral therapy in treating young patients with solid tumors that have come back or that have not responded to standard therapy.
 Some tumors have cells with a genetic weakness that makes them unable to fight off a virus called wild-type reovirus.
 The virus causes cells with this weakness to die, and may therefore be able to kill tumor cells without damaging normal cells.
 Cyclophosphamide is a drug used in chemotherapy that stops tumor cells from dividing and causes them to die.
 Giving wild-type reovirus together with cyclophosphamide may kill more tumor cells.

 Further Study Information

-I. To estimate the maximum tolerated dose (MTD) and/or recommended Phase 2 dose (RP2D) of REOLYSIN administered as an intravenous infusion daily for 5 days, every 28 days to children with relapsed or refractory solid tumors.
+I. To estimate the maximum tolerated dose (MTD) and/or recommended Phase 2 dose (RP2D) of REOLYSIN (wild-type reovirus) administered as an intravenous infusion daily for 5 days, every 28 days to children with relapsed or refractory solid tumors.

 II.
 To define and describe the toxicities of Reolysin in these patients.
 III.
 To define the toxicity and tolerability of combining Reolysin with oral cyclophosphamide in these patients.

 IV.
 To characterize the pharmacokinetics (time course of viral clearance) of Reolysin in children with refractory cancer.

 I. To define the antitumor activity of Reolysin within the confines of a phase I study.